 Analog: A chemical compound that is structurally similar to another but differs slightly in composition.

-Anemia: A decrease in the normal number of red blood cells, usually below 10g/dL with over 13-14g/dL being normal.
-Myeloma in the bone marrow blocks red blood cell production causing shortness of breath, weakness and tiredness.
+Anemia: A decrease in the hemoglobin, usually below 10 g/dL (with over 13-14 g/dL being normal).
+Myeloma in the bone marrow blocks red blood cell production, causing shortness of breath, weakness, and tiredness.

 Anesthesia: Loss of feeling or awareness.
 Local anesthesia causes loss of feeling in a part of the body.
 General anesthesia puts the person to sleep.

 Angiogenesis: Blood vessel formation, which usually accompanies the growth of malignant tissue, including myeloma.

 Angiogenesis inhibitors: Compounds that attempt to cut off the blood supply to tumors.

 Antibody: A protein produced by certain white blood cells (plasma cells) to fight infection and disease in the form of antigens such as bacteria, viruses, toxins, or tumors.
 Each antibody can bind only to a specific antigen.
 The purpose of this binding is to help destroy the antigen.

 Antibodies can work in several ways, depending on the nature of the antigen.
 Some antibodies disable antigens directly.
 Others make the antigen more vulnerable to destruction by other white